Moving house can be stressful for your pet, as well as you.

 If not, keep your animal safe in one secure room while the ‘moving out’ takes place – you don’t want to be tripping over it as you’re shifting the TV.

 Then do the same at your new home – put familiar items (toys, beds, things that smell of the old house) in a room and keep them safe and secure until the rest of the move is complete.
 Remember to exercise your dog and give the cat its litter tray.

 You can even ‘scent’ the new house by rubbing your cat or dog with a cloth or towel before wiping this scent – at their height – in rooms where they are allowed to go.

 When it’s time for your pet to explore, make sure you keep gates closed, fix any broken fences, and stay with your pet at first, keeping your dog on a lead for the first few days whenever you venture out.

-And don’t forget the legal requirements – a collar and tag for your dog with correct name, updated address and contact phone number should be worn at all times, and you should have that ready for the day of the move.
+And don’t forget the legal requirements – a collar and tag for your dog with correct name, updated address and contact phone number should be worn at all times, and it’s best to have that ready for the day of the move.

-It’s also probably a good idea to get your dog microchipped ahead of the move if you haven’t already, and remember to inform the company that holds your dog’s data of any change of address and/or phone number immediately.
+It’s also a good idea to get your dog microchipped ahead of the move if you haven’t already, and inform the company that holds your dog’s data of any change of address and/or phone number immediately.

 On that note, update your veterinary practice and your pet insurance if you have it – and if not maybe it’s a good time to look around for the best deals?